protontypes/open-sustainable-technology/README.md

 - [Weave](https://github.com/centre-for-ai-and-climate/weave) - Provides aggregated half-hourly domestic electricity consumption data from UK smart meters.

 ### Energy Policy

+> **What?** The strategies, decisions, and actions taken by governments to manage, regulate, and guide the production, distribution, and consumption of energy.

+> **How?** These tools help monitor and visualize energy policies and targets, and estimate their efficacy and impact on electrical markets.

 - [Energy Policy Simulator](https://github.com/EnergyInnovation/eps-us) - The open-source United States Energy Policy Simulator estimates environmental and economic impacts of hundreds of climate and energy policies.
 - [Open Energy Tracker](https://gitlab.com/diw-evu/oet/openenergytracker) - An open data platform for monitoring and visualizing energy policy targets.
 - [EMILE](https://github.com/cityssm/EMILE) - An application to aggregate energy consumption data across several municipal assets and report usage to monitor and manage emissions.
 - [AMIRIS](https://gitlab.com/dlr-ve/esy/amiris/amiris) - An agent-based simulation of electricity markets and their actors enabling researchers to analyse and evaluate energy policy instruments and their impact on the actors.

 ### Grid Analysis and Planning

+> **What?** The modelling and planning of electrical grid infrastructure to ensure reliable and efficient delivery of energy for both current and future demands.

+> **How?** These tools help simulate and analyze electricity distribution power systems; support grid planning and management, such as sizing and dispatch of energy; and optimize energy networks.

 - [Egret](https://github.com/grid-parity-exchange/Egret) - A Python-based package for electrical grid optimization based on the Pyomo optimization modeling language.
 - [eDisGo](https://github.com/openego/eDisGo/) - Optimization of flexibility options and grid expansion for distribution grids based on PyPSA.
 - [FlexPlan.jl](https://github.com/Electa-Git/FlexPlan.jl) - An open-source Julia tool for transmission and distribution expansion planning considering storage and demand flexibility.